 Step 2: Squeeze the Conditioner on a Clean Cloth

 On a small section of a clean cloth, pour some leather conditioner, and apply on the leather product.
 Ensure that you don’t use too much of the conditioner on the leather since you only want to treat it.
-It is crucial to note that you should not pour the conditioner directly to the leather.
+It is crucial to note that you should not pour the conditioner directly into the leather.
 It can become quite hard to spread it, which may cause some mess.

 Step 4: Spread the Conditioner on the Leather Surface